 Cinnamon, on the other hand, has been shown to slow the rate at which food travels, meaning you feel full for longer periods of time.
 Add cinnamon to your smoothies, coffee, or even dinner recipes for great health benefits and a yummy aromatic twist.

 When we get “starving” and finally get our hands on food, it’s easy to shove our faces with whatever is most convenient.
-This, though, both advocates for overeating as well as unhealthy food choices.
+However, this both advocates for overeating as well as unhealthy food choices.
 If you find yourself in this situation often – don’t fret!
-Consider eating smaller versions of your meals throughout the day instead of at 3 separate sittings.
+Consider eating smaller versions of your meals throughout the day instead of at three separate sittings.
 This way, you’ll never feel like you’re going hungry.

 Sometimes we mistake our boredom or thirst for hunger, which is a vital mistake.
 Even just mild dehydration can trick our bodies into thinking that we’re hungry, so make sure you’re staying well-hydrated with pure water (not sugar-ridden juices or sodas).
-In general, full-grown adults should aim to drink 8-12 or more cups of water per day depending on age, activity level, climate and more.
+Full-grown adults should generally drink 8-12 cups of water daily depending on age, activity level, climate, and more.

-When you consume something, it can take a while before our bellies feel full from it.
+When you consume something, it can take a while before your belly feels full from it.
 For this reason, try and make it a practice to chew your food thoroughly before swallowing.
-This way, you’ll experience the sensation of being full more quickly and you’ll enjoy your food more!
+This way, you’ll experience the sensation of being full more quickly and enjoy your food more!

 Appetite suppressants are a useful tool that helps reduce your appetite and make it easier to stick to a healthy diet.
 These medications stimulate areas of your brain that control satiety.
 The active ingredients interrupt hormonal responses, fooling your brain into thinking you feel full.
 As a result, it’s easier to eat less.
 They even have several benefits: